Major street cleaning operations throughout the Town is scheduled to commence on Monday, April 8 (weather permitting).

 As with previous years cleaning programs, our Transportation crews are working in two shifts - day and night shifts.
 During the daytime, the cleaning crews will prioritize in the residential areas.
 Night shift cleaning crews typically focus their efforts on the larger priority routes where less traffic volumes are experienced during night time hours making cleaning efforts much more safe and efficient for crews and the public while also creating less disruptions to traffic.
 While these routes identified for night shift crews maybe close to residential areas, some night time disruptions may be expected.
 We apologize for any inconveniences created while we are working to clean up our community.

 As with any heavy machines, the public are advised to stay back from street cleaning equipment when the equipment is engaged.
-The public is reminded to proceed cautiously when driving behind or passing a street sweeper or snow plowing and hauling equipment, giving them ample room to operate.
+Street cleaning equipment can generate a large amount of dust that can make it challenging for both the equipment operators and the public.
+The public is reminded to proceed cautiously when in the vicinity of street cleaning equipment.